-In addition to such (time dependent) episode data, which we call duration spells, there are two other types of episode spells in our data:
+In addition to (time-dependent) episode data such as jobs, which we call duration spells, there are two other types of episode spells in the NEPS data:

-- Occurring events or the transition from one state to another (e.g., change of marital status, change of educational level) are recorded in event spells with one row describing one state. - the existence of children, partners, etc., is recorded in entity spells with one row per entity.
+- Occurring events or the transition from one state to another (e.g., change of marital status, change of educational level) are recorded in event spells with one row describing one state. - The existence of children, partners, etc., is recorded in entity spells with one row per entity.

-Regardless of the type of episode, two variables are usually necessary to identify a single row in the data file, namely the respondents' identifier ID\t and an episode, event or entity numerator, such as spell or child.
-More detailed information on the required identifier variables can be found on the respective data file pages in in section 4.5.
-Please also note section 4.4.3 for a further complication of this matter.
+Regardless of the type of episode, at least two variables are necessary to identify a single row in the data file, namely the respondents' identifier ID\t and an numerator for the episode, event or entity such as spell or child.
+More detailed information on the available identifier variables can be found on the respective data file descriptions in section 4.5.